mkendall42/Watts-My-Electricity-Bill-BE-updates/README.md

             message: <string - ActiveRecord exception>
         }
         ```
-- Note: the ID referenced is absoluate as assigned in the database, NOT relative to a specific user (though it is associated with a user).
+- Note: the ID referenced is absolute as assigned in the database, NOT relative to a specific user (though it is associated with a user).